BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 *Azure Data Studio* is a cross-platform database tool to manage and program on-premises and cloud data platforms on Windows, MacOS, and Linux.
 It is extensible, and one of these extensions is how you work with Azure Data Studio code and Jupyter Notebooks.
 It is built on the Visual Studio Code shell.
 The editor in Azure Data Studio has Intellisense, code snippets, source control integration, and an integrated terminal.

-If you have not completed the pre-requisites for this workshop you can <a href="https://docs.microsoft.com/en-us/sql/azure-data-studio/download?view=sql-server-2017
+If you have not completed the prerequisites for this workshop you can <a href="https://docs.microsoft.com/en-us/sql/azure-data-studio/download?view=sql-server-2017
 " target="_blank">install Azure Data Studio from this location</a>, and you will install the Extension to work with SQL Server Big Data Clusters in a future module</a>.

 You can <a href="https://docs.microsoft.com/en-us/sql/azure-data-studio/what-is?view=sql-server-2017